 INSERT INTO...
 SELECT can join partitioned tables only if they are joined on equality of the partitioning columns.
 Also, the resulting INSERT must apply to a partitioned table and be inserted using the same partition column value, whether the query is executed in a single-partitioned or multi-partitioned stored procedure.

 INSERT INTO...
 SELECT does not support UNION statements.

 In addition to the preceding limitations, there are certain instances where the select expression is too complex to be processed.
 Cases of invalid select expressions in INSERT INTO...
 SELECT include:

 A LIMIT or TOP clause applied to a partitioned table in a multi-partitioned query

 A GROUP BY of a partitioned table where the partitioning column is not in the GROUP BY clause

 Deterministic behavior is critical to maintaining the integrity of the data in a K-safe cluster.
 Because an INSERT INTO...
 SELECT statement performs both a query and an insert based on the results of that query, if the selection expression would produces non-deterministic results, the VoltDB query planner rejects the statement and returns an error.
-See Section 3.2.2, “VoltDB Stored Procedures and Determinism” for more information on the importance of determinism in SQL queries.
+See Section 5.1.2, “VoltDB Stored Procedures are Deterministic” for more information on the importance of determinism in SQL queries.

 If you specify the column names following the table name, the values will be assigned to the columns in the order specified.
 If you do not specify the column names, values will be assigned to columns based on the order specified in the schema definition.
 However, if you specify a subset of the columns, you must specify values for any columns that are explicitly defined in the schema as NOT NULL and do not have a default value assigned.